Space Heater Safety Guide

 Setting up your space heater

+Your space heater’s location and surroundings can make the difference between a cozy atmosphere and a fire hazard.
 According to the National Fire Protection Association, heating equipment is the second leading cause of home fires in the US.
-On their own, space heaters were the cause of 43% of home heating fires and 85% of home heating fire deaths.1
+On their own, space heaters caused 43% of home heating fires and 85% of home heating fire deaths.

 Here are setup tips for space heaters so you can allot more time for movie night and less time for worrying.